Innovation in Housing Design and Construction for First Nation Communities

 To address these major infrastructure challenges, IC-IMPACTS is soliciting research proposals that focus on the development and evaluation of novel ideas, methodologies, materials, and strategies that can enhance the design and construction of low-cost, resilient, energy-efficient and safe housing for First Nations communities.

-Outcomes of this call may lead to a model house or a retrofit of a public facility in an underserved/remote community in Canada.
-Using advanced design and construction, IC-IMPACTS research will produce a resilient, energy-efficient, low-cost, safe, and healthy housing innovations that will be resistant to mould and low-temperature conditions and will mitigate other risks, including fire and earthquake.
+Outcomes of this call will lead to a model house or a retrofit of a public facility in an underserved/remote community in Canada.
+Using advanced design and construction, IC-IMPACTS research will demonstrate a resilient, energy-efficient, low-cost, safe, and healthy housing innovations that will be resistant to mould and low-temperature conditions and will mitigate other risks, including fire and earthquake.

 Proposals may fall under one or more of the following broad themes: